marshallbu/recorderjs/README.md

 # Recorder.js component

-This is little more than a port of [Matt Diamond's](https://github.com/mattdiamond/Recorderjs) excellent web worker-solution to the challenge of processing audio data in the browser.
+This is little more than a port of [Matt Diamond's](https://github.com/mattdiamond/Recorderjs) excellent work to a component-friendly format.

+Such a port was necessary because Matt's version has the worker code in a separate file (presumably served statically), while components are meant to be built into a single file.
+My [thread](https://github.com/itsjoesullivan/thread) component lightly wraps workers in a way that makes writing worker code in-line palatable.

 ##Usage